-Federal prosecutor attacked outside after trial
+Federal prosecutor attacked after trial in Washington, DC

-WASHINGTON (AP) — Police say a federal prosecutor was assaulted outside the Superior Court of the District of Columbia after a jury returned guilty verdicts on a case that she had worked.
+WASHINGTON (AP) — Police say a relative of a defendant who had just been convicted of murder attacked a federal prosecutor outside the Superior Court of the District of Columbia.

-The Washington Post reports Kendra Briggs and the victim’s daughter left the courthouse Thursday.
-Two men had been found guilty of first-degree felony murder while armed and other charges.
+The Washington Post reports that prosecutor Kendra Briggs and the murder victim’s daughter were leaving the courthouse Thursday when Tiera Hight, a relative of a defendant, got into an altercation with the victim’s daughter.

-A relative of the defendant, 20-year-old Tiera Hight, and the victim’s daughter became involved in an altercation.
+A police report says Hight’s brother Maurice Hight attacked the prosecutor, punching her in the face and taking her to the ground.
+Briggs sought treatment for bruises.

-A police report says Hight’s brother, 27-year-old Maurice Hight, attacked Briggs, grabbed her hair and punched her in the face, “taking her to the ground.”
-Briggs later sought treatment for bruises.
+Maurice Hight was charged with assaulting two federal agents and resisting arrest.
+Tiera Hight was charged with misdemeanor assault.

 Most Read Nation & World Stories